TGAC/COPO-documentation/submissions/tol-erga-manifest-submissions.rst

 #.
 The uploaded samples are shown in a table in the **Upload Spreadsheet** dialogue as shown below.
 Click the
    |finish-button| button to submit the samples.

-   A :ref:`Submit Samples dialogue <samples-web-page-with-submitted-samples>` is then displayed before the samples can be submitted.
+   A :ref:`Submit Samples dialogue <erga-samples-web-page-with-submitted-samples>` is then displayed before the samples can be submitted.

     .. figure:: /assets/images/samples/erga/samples_erga_upload_spreadsheet_dialogue_with_uploaded_samples.png